web-banner-2

 Minimum credits: 120

-These programmes are structured with 6 enrolment opportunities per year where a student will enrol for a single module of either 8 or 16 weeks at a time.
+• This programme is structured with six enrolment opportunities per year where a student will enrol for a single module of 16 weeks at a time.

 Core modules